AnnaFHub/dpp_documentation/wastebin/wastebin.md

 ## Abstract

-Shortly summarize the intentions and ideas behind your project.
+TODO: Shortly summarize the intentions and ideas behind your project.
 Lorem ipsum dolor sit amet.
 This project builds upon the idea of [Chindōgu](https://en.wikipedia.org/wiki/Chind%C5%8Dgu), the practice of inventing ingenious everyday gadgets that seem to be ideal solutions to particular problems, but which may cause more problems than they solve.
 Lorem ipsum dolor sit amet.

 ## Concept